Many Lyme patients remember the last day they felt well.

 Pregnancy

-Lyme disease is often called the "Great Imitator".
-It is often misdiagnosed as M.S., Lou Gehrig's disease,
+Lyme disease is called the "Great Imitator".
+It's often misdiagnosed as M.S., Lou Gehrig's disease,

 Fibromyalgia, Chronic Fatigue, Rheumatoid Arthritis, Depression, and many other diseases.